Transparency in Coverage

 • Your current drug therapy uses a non-covered drug

-If your review is expedited, BCBSIL will usually let you or your doctor know of the coverage decision within 24 hours of receiving your request.
+If your review is expedited, BCBSIL will let you or your doctor know of the coverage decision within 24 hours of receiving your request.
 If the coverage request is denied, BCBSIL will let you know why it was denied and may advise you of a covered alternative drug (if applicable).
 You can also appeal the benefit determination.

 How to Appeal a Drug Coverage Exception Determination